 With the New Jersey political primary election tomorrow, the race to be the Democratic nominee in the Second Congressional District heated up.
 American cannabis legalization might be a big issue.

-Competitive NJ Primary
+Competitive New Jersey Political Primary

 Meanwhile, Brigid Harrison received the endorsements from the South Jersey Democratic machines controlled by George E. Norcross III and his allies.
-The only county in the district for the NJ primary which did not endorse her was Atlantic County, which went for Kennedy Harrison held a forum on the need for cannabis reform before COVID-19 struck.
+The only county in the district for the NJ primary which did not endorse her was Atlantic County, which went for Kennedy.
+Harrison held a forum on the need for American cannabis legalization before COVID-19 struck.
 The fact that Murphy and Norcross are on opposite sides of the NJ primary speaks volumes.
 Both want to control New Jersey and shape its history in the coming decades toward their one ends.

 While Cunningham has struggled to make a name for himself between the two during the NJ primary, he received the endorsement of the Philadelphia Inquirer yesterday.

 “I have committed myself to public service fighting for vulnerable populations with whose struggle I am intimately familiar.
 This passion to help others is what fuels my candidacy and will make me an effective champion of progressive policies.
 The Philadelphia Inquirer understands this and knows that those closest to the pain must be closest to the power.
 I am the only candidate in this race who can truly attest to that notion,” Cunningham said.